chebaby/blog/_posts/2021-02-13-using-wherelike-to-search-in-multiple-columns-with-Laravel.md

     break;
 ```

+Correspond to [snippet 5](#snippet-5).
 In this case, no arguments are passed to search scope, so it's up to us get the *searchTerm* from the `Request` and the *attributes* from the `Model`.

-Let us take a closer look at `request(config('searchable.key'))`.
+Let's take a closer look at `request(config('searchable.key'))`.
 As a Laravel user you know, as the name implies, that [config](https://laravel.com/docs/8.x/helpers#method-config) access a value in a config file using the "dot" syntax, which includes the name of the file and the option you wish to access.

-So, to get the query parameter key that presumably holds your *searchTerm* value, you need to have configuration `searchable.php` file in `config` directory.
+So, to get the query parameter key that presumably holds your *searchTerm* value, you need to have configuration file (`searchable.php`) in `config` directory.

 ```php
 return [